Looking for a roundup of top social media tips and best practices? You’re in the right place.

 Invite your followers to respond to your posts and engage in open dialogue when they do.

-Now let’s turn to other entrepreneurs and social media experts to learn their top tips for getting social for business in 2020.
+Now let’s turn to other entrepreneurs and social media experts to learn their top social media tips for business in the upcoming year.

 1. Share customer successes